emdonahue/knowledgebase/README.md

 	init 	Generates a new directory structure for use by kb in the current directory. ls [QUERY]	Lists files matching QUERY.
 If QUERY omitted, list all files. md5 [QUERY]	Prints md5s of files matching QUERY.
-If QUERY is omitted, print all md5s. org QUERY	Opens the org notes file for the document matching QUERY using $EDITOR.
+If QUERY is omitted, print all md5s. open QUERY	Opens the document matching QUERY using xdg-open to select an appropriate application. org QUERY	Opens the org notes file for the document matching QUERY using $EDITOR.
 ```
 ## TODO